About Ryan’s Well Foundation

-The Ryan’s Well Foundation is a Canadian charitable organization providing effective and sustainable solutions to the water crisis in the poorest regions of the worlds’ developing countries.
+Ryan’s Well Foundation is a Canadian charitable organization providing effective and sustainable solutions to the water crisis in the poorest regions of the world’s developing countries.

-The Ryan’s Well Foundation, together with local partners, provides access to clean water, sanitation and hygiene education in the poorest regions of developing countries.
+Ryan’s Well Foundation, together with local partners, provides access to clean water and sanitation projects and hygiene education in the poorest regions of developing countries.
 We educate and motivate people to share our passion and contribute to achieving change in the world.

 Access to safe and proximate sources of clean water is a basic necessity of life.
 Without water there is no life.
-Unsafe drinking water causes serious diseases and even death, particularly among young children.
-We build wells, rainwater harvesting and natural spring water protection systems in areas of developing countries where people are suffering from contaminated water consumption as their only option.
+Unsafe drinking water may cause serious disease and even death, particularly among young children.
+We build wells, rainwater harvesting tanks and natural spring water protection systems in regions of developing countries where consumption of contaminated water is the only option.

 Our strong relationship with “on the ground” organizations with local knowledge and expertise ensures we address community identified needs and priorities.
 This approach supports engagement in the planning and implementation of projects, respecting local traditions, ideas and beliefs.
 We provide funding to our partners to build clean water and sanitation sites and help in the delivery of hygiene education.

-We strategically and uniquely focus our work in the rural and most remote areas of the poorest countries in a concentrated region, for example Haiti.
+We strategically and uniquely focus our work in the rural and most remote areas of the poorest countries in a concentrated region; this ensures that we are leaving no communities behind.
 We work in a small number of countries in close proximity to one another, such as the case in East and West Africa.
 This approach allows us to work more efficiently — cost-effectively building water and sanitation projects, facilitating collaboration with regional and local partners and the monitoring of our impact.

 Mobilized and engaged communities are vital to ensuring sustainability and long term results.
 Village and school-based committees are established and trained to manage and maintain their clean water sources and sanitation sites.
 This includes training of well maintenance technicians and the development of expertise to deliver ongoing hygiene education initiatives.

 Here at Ryan’s Well, we like to believe that ordinary people can do extraordinary things.
 By telling Ryan’s story and empowering engagement and action, we create opportunities to contribute to the work that we do.
-To get involved, click here.
+Donate